Extensive contracts for the manufacture of goods

 Use of a specification of work

-It is likely that the specification will be discussed and negotiated to a far greater extent than the rest of the document.
+It is likely that the product specification will be discussed and negotiated to a far greater extent than the rest of the document.
 For this reason it is a good idea for both sides to sign somewhere at the bottom of each paper page.
 There is then no scope for pages to be changed.
 (That happens accidentally far more often than intentionally).
 Under UK law it is of course possible to create a binding contract by reference by email, usually as an attachment.
 However, if multiple versions have been discussed, it is still far safer to rely on paper!

 A master contract for repeat work if required